 There are a few different ways in which we try to raise awareness of the trial with both the public and healthcare professionals.
 These include (but are not limited to) social media, newsletters, posters and websites.
 Providing the experience from patients and their families taking part in the trial gives additional information to other families .
-Your doctor may ask if you would be happy to help out with this by providing a photograph of yourself /allowing the doctor to take a photo of you and by giving some details of your experience whilst taking part in the trial.
+Your doctor may ask if you would be happy to help out with this by providing a photograph of your child/allowing the doctor to take a photo of your child and by giving some details of yours and their experience whilst taking part in the trial.
 This may be used in trial materials that may be made publicly available.
-In addition to the consent taken today, the trial team would always ask you for permission to use a photograph or other material of yourself for a specific purpose.
-It is entirely up to you whether you would like to do this and if you decide not to, it will in no way affect the standard of care that you receive.
-You can withdraw your consent given today at any time
+In addition to the consent taken today, the trial team would always ask you for permission to use a photograph or other material from your child or yourself for a specific purpose.
+It is entirely up to you and your child whether you would like to do this and if you decide not to, it will in no way affect the standard of care that your child receives.
+You can withdraw your consent given today at any time.